 Regardless of what fuel is utilized, the fuel must be mixed with a certified NMMA TC-W3 2-Cycle motor Oil.
 Raider Outboards provides a specially formulated TC-W3 developed by VP Racing.
-The Raider Outboards TC-W3 2-Cycle Outboard Marine Oil is Synthetic specifically meet the lubrication designed to requirements of a submersible engine.
+The Raider Outboards TC-W3 2-Cycle Outboard Marine Synthetic Oil is specifically meet the lubrication designed to requirements of a submersible engine.

-Mix Ratios: Gasoline requires a 50:1 Fuel to Oil mixture.
-16oz per six (6) gallons or about 2.5oz per every one (1) gallon.
+Mix Ratios: Gasoline requires a 50:1 Fuel to oil mixture.
+16oz per six (6) gallons or about 2.5oz per one (1) gallon.
 Heavy Fuel requires a 12:1 Raider Elixir mixture.
 One (1) can Raider Additive per six (6) gallon of fuel.
-64oz per six (6) gallons or about 10.5oz per every one (1) gallon of fuel in addition to the 50:1 oil to fuel mixture.
+64oz per six (6) gallons or about 10.5oz per one (1) gallon of fuel in addition to the 50:1 Fuel to Oil mixture.
+Fuel Stabilizer should be added per the manufacturer's recommendations.